Upcoming Peer Mentoring

 Book your tickets here

 Join a talk and participatory session led by artist Chloe Cooper to discover the benefits of peer mentoring.
-Bring an image or example of your own work to discuss in this supportive informal setting.
+Bring an artwork (or documentation), which is in development that you want to receive feedback on in this supportive, informal setting.

-This talk and participatory session is led by artist and peer mentor, Chloe Cooper, who will introduce the practice of peer mentoring and its benefits, suggesting ways to establish groups and models of feedback.
+Chloe Cooper will introduce the practice of peer mentoring and its benefits, suggesting ways to establish groups and models of feedback.
 As part of the session attendees are asked to share their practice within a small group.

 This talk and practical session will: